Advertisement

 Top 5 Best Food Countries in South America & Foods To Try - Brazil empanadas

 One of my favourite things to eat in Brazil are authentic Acai bowls.
 Acai bowls have become popular all over the world, especially in the States as a low-calorie and relatively healthy sweet treat.
-In places like California, Acai bowls will be served very aesthetically pleasing with other superfoods as well as fruit and nuts.
+In places like , Acai bowls will be served very aesthetically pleasing with other superfoods as well as fruit and nuts.

 Acai in Brazil is totally different to the trendy Acai bowls now being eaten all over the world although they still retain that signature Acai flavour.
 Try to avoid the commercialised chains that sell Acai bowls in shopping malls and fast-food restaurants.
 Look for small stands on the coast and on beaches for a more authentic Acai experience.
 Here they will be served with fresh banana, coconut shavings and sweet sugarcane syrup.